-California genset users may use Table 6 as an aid in locating information related to the California Air Resources Board requirements for emissions control.
+California genset users may use Table 2 as an aid in locating information related to the California Air Resources Board requirements for emissions control.

-TABLE 6.
+TABLE 2.
 EMISSIONS CONTROL INFORMATION

 Genset Warranty Information The California emissions control warranty statement is located in the same packet of information as this manual when the genset is shipped from the factory.
-Engine Valve Lash See Specifications (Page 26).
-Engine Ignition Timing See Specifications (Page 26).
-Engine Fuel Requirements The engine is certified to operate on unleaded gasoline.
-See Fuel Recommendations (Page 7).
-Engine Lubricating Oil Requirements See ENGINE OIL RECOMMENDATIONS (Page 7).
+Engine Valve Lash See Specifications (Page 5-1).
+Engine Ignition Timing See Specifications (Page 5-1.
+Engine Fuel Peguiromente Gasoline Models: The engine is certified to operate on unleaded gasoline.
+See Fuel Recommendations (Page 1-3).
+Engine Fuel Requirements LPG Models: The engine is certified to operate on LPG vapor.
+See Fuel Recommendations (Page 1-3).
+Engine Lubricating Oil Requirements See ENGINE OIL RECOMMENDATIONS (Page 1-3).
 Engine Fuel Mixture Settings These genset engines have precision-manufactured carburetors which are not adjustable.
-Engine Adjustments See Figure 8 (Page 12).
-Engine Emission Control System The engine emission control system consists of inherent engine design.
+Engine Adjustments Gasoline Models: See Altitude Adjustment on Page 2-4.
+Engine Adjustments LPG Models: Not applicable.
+Engine Emission Control System The engine emission control system consists of internal engine design.

-How to Obtain Service
+7. How to Obtain Service

 When you need service, parts, or product literature (such as the Service Manual) for your genset, contact the nearest authorized distributor.
 Onan has factory-trained representatives to handle your needs for genset parts and service.
+You may go to Internet site www.onan.com for information for contacting our distributors worldwide.